 Tips for successful course and studio videos:

-- Keep videos short, ideally under five minutes for course videos, ten minutes for option studio videos.
+- Keep videos short, ideally under ten minutes.

 - Use simple language.
 This is extremely helpful for students for whom English is not their first language.